carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 .
 Review your notes from my Lecture on Average and SD in R [[pdf](files/mean-sd.pdf)].
 .
 Review Notes on Average and SD in R [[pdf](files/notes-10-average-sd-r.pdf)].
 Complete exercises.
 .
 Read ch.
 5 of FPP.
 Complete assigned exercises.
 .
 Finish the leadership extremity exercise we began in class [[pdf](files/leadership-extremity.pdf)].

 **July 14**: Measurement + Measurement Exercise
 .
-Review your notes from my Lecture on Measurement [pdf].
+Review your notes from my Lecture on Measurement [[pdf](files/measurement.pdf)].
 Complete exercises at the end.
 .
 Read ch.
 6 of FPP.
 Complete assigned exercises.
+.
+Prepare for Exam 1.
+Focus on the review exercises from notes, slides, and textbook.

 **July 17**: Exam 1 + Scatterplots and Correlation, Part 1
 .
 Read chs.
 7-8 of FPP.
 Complete assigned exercises.